I Painted my Wedding Dress to Resemble a Dip Dye

 At first, I was 99% sure I could do this.
 20min into coloring, I thought I ruined my dress.
 It took a few days for me to regain confidence and work on it again.

-In the end, the shock and awe of my dress helped me feel calm and confident.
+The shock and awe of my dress helped me feel calm and confident.
 My colorful personality was shining through and everyone there loved it.
 I wasn't trying to make some big statement it's as simple as wanting to wear something I felt beautiful in.
 It's the Artistic personal flare.
-For me life is my canvas, it always has been.
+For me life is my canvas.
 I look for any and every opportunity to add that personal flair and artistic touch, I wasn't about to hold back because it's normal to wear white.